How High Can Cats Jump?

 Cats are well-known for their athletic prowess.
 You’re familiar with this if you’ve ever watched your cat slingshot around your house, catapult from the back of the couch across the room and – somehow – to the top of your refrigerator in 5 seconds flat.

 There are also official entities that have acknowledged feats of feline athleticism.
-In 2018, Guinness World Records awarded Waffle the Warrior Cat the world record for longest jump by a cat when he managed a 7-foot horizontal jump!
+In 2024, Guinness World Records awarded Sputnik the cat the world record for the longest jump by a cat when he managed a 7 ft 6 in horizontal jump!

 But a cat’s physical abilities aren’t a simple party trick – cats are ideal hunters, and many of their physical features make it easier to hunt and catch prey.
 These same features also protect cats from injury in the event that something goes wrong, like falling out of a tree or even off a building.
 In fact, there was a cat who survived a 32-story fall in New York City!